Grey’s Anatomy star Patrick Dempsey opens up why he left hit medical drama

 Actor Patrick Dempsey has revealed why he left his role in medical drama Grey’s Anatomy.

-The show was US medical drama chronicling the lives of surgical interns and their supervisors at Seattle’s Grey Sloan Memorial Hospital.
+Grey’s Anatomy was a US medical drama chronicling the lives of surgical interns and their supervisors at Seattle’s Grey Sloan Memorial Hospital.

 Speaking about his shock exit, the star told ITV’s The Jonathan Ross Show: “It was time to walk away.